noispuc/.github/profile/README.md

 The project is driven by a multiprofessional team of researchers from the Center for Healthcare Operations and Intelligence (Núcleo de Operações e Inteligência em Saúde) (NOIS), of the Department of Industrial Engineering at PUC-Rio

 **📌 Community Impact:**
-Conducted detailed analyses of COVID-19 spread and outcomes using hospital records across Brazil.
-Contributed to real-time evidence for public health strategies and ICU-level decisions.

-- ⬇️ **Reduced COVID-19 mortality**
-- ⬆️ **Increased case detection**
+- 📊 Enabled large-scale clinical data analysis to support national COVID-19 response
+- 🏥 Informed ICU-level and hospital strategies through predictive modeling and real-time evidence
+- 🧪 Advanced understanding of vaccine effectiveness and virus variants in Brazilian populations
+- 🧩 Provided actionable insights for policymakers using scalable analytics and multidisciplinary collaboration

 **⚙️ Technologies Used:**